TAP-GGC/wanda/README.md

 Interactive technology can be used to teach programming concepts to students more easily.
 Technology can seem hard to understand and scare off students with little understanding of it.
 The [Technical Ambassador Program](https://www.ggc.edu/academics/schools/school-of-science-and-technology/research-internships-service-learning/technology-ambassador-program/) introduces some basic concepts through new and exciting technologies to show people that technology can be fun.
 The focus of the project is to teach students what an algorithm is and how it works while using interactive technology to pique their interest.
 The students will be asked to write a program that navigates a Cozmo inside a maze, retrieves a block, and returns it to the user.

 ## Team
-+ Josue Mayorga
+* Josue Mayorga
-+ Yassin Moghazy
+* Yassin Moghazy
-+ Shawna Cassagnol :blush:
+* Shawna Cassagnol :blush:
-## Advisors
+### Advisors
-+ Dr.Anca Doloc Mihu, Assistant Professor of Information Technology
+* Dr.Anca Doloc Mihu, Assistant Professor of Information Technology
-+ Dr.Cindy Robertson, Assistant Professor of Information Technology
+* Dr.Cindy Robertson, Assistant Professor of Information Technology

-## Workshops/ Publications
+## Publications
+1. Josue Mayorga, Yassin Moghazy, Shawna Cassagnol, Anca Doloc Mihu, Cindy Robertson.
+Using Interactive Technology to Teach Basic Algorithmic Instructions, Consortium for Computing
-+ CCSCSE Poster Presentation: October 25th 2019 Auburn, Alabama
+Sciences in Colleges: Southeastern Region (CCSC:SE), October 25th, 2019 Auburn, AL.
-+ CREATE Symposium: November 21st 2019 Georgia Gwinnett College
+2. Josue Mayorga, Yassin Moghazy, Shawna Cassagnol, Anca Doloc Mihu, Cindy Robertson.
+Using Interactive Technology to Teach Basic Algorithmic Instructions, CREATE Symposium, November 21st, 2019, Georgia Gwinnett College.

 ## Outreach Activites
-+ Super Saturday Series(S3), Nov.9, 2019, GGC. - middle and high school girls to promote IT and STEM career
+1. Super Saturday Series(S3), Nov.9, 2019, GGC. - middle and high school girls to promote IT and STEM career
-+ Tap Expo, Oct.10, 2019,GGC. - Tp promot IT field and the TAP program to college students
+2. Tap Expo, Oct.10, 2019,GGC. - Tp promot IT field and the TAP program to college students
-+ Classroom Workshops - on Nov.11, Nov.13 and Nov.15, 2019 3 occasions, to promote IT field to non-IT college students
+3. Classroom Workshops - on Nov.11, Nov.13 and Nov.15, 2019 3 occasions, to promote IT field to non-IT college students

+## Similar Projects

 ## Technology
-+ [Cozmo](https://anki.com/en-us/cozmo.html) an artifical intelligent robot built to help people learn the basics of coding.
+[Cozmo](https://anki.com/en-us/cozmo.html) an artifical intelligent robot built to help people learn the basics of coding.

 ![giphy (1)](https://user-images.githubusercontent.com/46454791/69364468-5cb54a00-0c60-11ea-8a2a-4b3a3ef5c22e.gif)